-Evidence is required for a minimum of three separate examples of contributing to identifying intended outcomes and barriers to achieving them.
-This may include working with the same person on different occasions.
+Evidence is required for a minimum of three separate examples.
+The examples may be either for multiple needs requiring a minimum of three intended outcomes for one person, or for diverse needs requiring one intended outcome for each of three different people with differing needs.
 Evaluation of own performance is also required for each example.